-You might not think talking on the phone is still important in 2018, but it is.
-68% of people still contact customer service by phone first, and if you aren’t ready to take their calls, you’ll lose leads.
+You might not think that talking on the phone is still important in this age of business, but it is.
+In fact, 68% of people still contact customer service by phone first and if you aren’t ready to take their calls, you’ll lose leads.

 However, that’s not enough.
 If you have bad phone etiquette, you’ll do more harm to the relationship than good.

-Make sure you’re at the top of your game with these 5 tips.
+Make sure you’re at the top of your game with these 7 tips!

 Failure to answer the phone will dramatically affect your customer service quality.
 The average caller will hang up if a call is not answered after five to six rings.

 So, as a rule, ensure that your calls are consistently answered.
 When a call comes through, it shouldn’t be allowed to ring more than three times.
 Prompt answering shows that you are ready to give them high-quality service.

 Once you answer the phone, have a positive greeting for the caller.
 For example, “Thank you for calling XYZ.
 How may I assist you?”
 Get to know the name of the caller.
 Once you know their name, use it during the course of your call.
 “It is the one way we can easily get someone’s attention,” says The Washington Post.
 “It is a sign of courtesy and a way of recognizing them.
 When someone remembers our name after meeting us, we feel respected and more important.
 It makes a positive and lasting impression on us.”

 This makes the call more personalized, which is a good thing.
 From the start of the conversation make the person feel comfortable talking to you.